Davidvoklol/ArchLinux/README.md

 ## Setting up files

+> [!TIP]
+> GNU Stow simplifies dotfile management by creating symbolic links from a central repository to their appropriate locations, ensuring a clean, modular, and easily version-controlled setup.

 #### With GNU Stow
 - Install [stow](https://github.com/aspiers/stow) if you haven't already
 - Run these commands from the [Wayland-dotfiles](./) folder